Advanced singing workshop

 Please choose a course date

 Duration: 12 sessions (over 13 weeks)

 What is the course about?

 This advanced course offers experienced singers the opportunity to study all aspects classical song repertoire in depth.
 You need to have a reliable vocal technique and good music-reading skills as well as the ability to prepare repertoire independently.
 Working alongside a professional accompanist, the tutor will guide you through the nuances of singing in different languages and styles, honouring the subtleties of the text and music, and typically has a termly repertoire focus.
 Accompanist: Clive Pollard.

 What will we cover?

-- Vocal exercises and guidance on technical improvement with reference to vocal colour and tone.
+- Guidance on technical improvement with particular reference to vocal colour and tone.